 The College of Applied Health Sciences offers the Doctor of Physical Therapy degree.
-The DPT is the entry-level degree for people who want to become physical therapists.
-At the University of Illinois at Chicago, students complete eight terms (33 months) of didactic and clinical education that includes lecture courses, laboratory courses, seminars, and clinical internships.
+The DPT is the entry-level degree for individuals who wish to become physical therapists.
+At the University of Illinois Chicago, students complete eight terms (33 months) of didactic and clinical education that includes didactic lecture and laboratory courses and clinical experiences.

-The Doctor of Physical Therapy (DPT) program at the University of Illinois at Chicago is accredited by:
+The Doctor of Physical Therapy (DPT) program at the University of Illinois Chicago is accredited by:

 Commission on Accreditation in Physical Therapy Education (CAPTE)

-The Doctor of Physical Therapy program was first accredited in 1973, and was most recently accredited for 10 years, in November 2007.
+The Doctor of Physical Therapy program was first accredited in 1973 and was awarded a 10-year reaccreditation in November 2017.

 The Doctor of Physical Therapy program offers students the following:

-- world-class faculty in all major physical therapy specialties, including researchers with labs on site
+- nationally and internationally known faculty teach in all major physical therapy specialties and many have research labs on site

-- a prime location in the heart of Chicago
+- located in the heart of beautiful Chicago

-The Doctor of Physical Therapy at UIC is considered a professional clinical doctorate degree program, not a graduate program.
-Applications for this program should be submitted through the Physical Therapist Central Application Service (PTCAS http://www.ptcas.org/home.aspx).
-The applications are then forwarded and processed through the Department of Physical Therapy.
-For more information on the DPT program, admission requirements, and the application process, please consult the Department of Physical Therapy website.
+The Doctor of Physical Therapy program at UIC is considered a professional clinical doctorate degree program, not a graduate program.
+Applications for this program should be submitted through the Physical Therapist Central Application Service (PTCAS).
+The applications are then forwarded to and processed by the Department of Physical Therapy.
+For additional information on the DPT program, admission requirements, and the application process, please consult the Department of Physical Therapy website.